FriFugl/MathEcon/README.md

 print(f"Estimated option price: {option_price}")
 ```
 giving an estimated option price of approximately 4.480 very much aligned with the original result.
 Note that in the above we use the calibration method, which returns an option price and fitted basis functions.
-To avoid in-sample bias, the method implemented can also run a forward path by using `LSM_method.estimation` which takes the same arguments as `LSM_method.calibration` and in addition the fitted basis functions.
+To avoid in-sample bias, the method implemented can also run a forward path by using `LSM_method_v1.estimation` which takes the same arguments as `LSM_method_v1.calibration` and in addition the fitted basis functions.

 #### Usage details
 When initiating the LSM method it requres a fixed strike, a set of exercise dates and a tuple specifying the basis function to be used in the algorithm.
 The implementation allows for these types of polynomials as basis functions: